 The exterior of the stone monument is constructed of Sandy Hill dolomite, a blue-gray magnesian limestone quarried from the Town of Kingsbury, New York.
+The monument weighs approximately 19,000,000 pounds.
 J. Phillip Rinn also designed the 417-step interior stair.
 With its wide sloping treads and low risers, the Rinn stair made for a gradual climb to the monument’s observation level that provides spectacular open views of Vermont, New York, and Massachusetts.
-The State of Vermont was deeded ownership of the Battle Monument, 1930 gift shop, and monument property in 1953 from the Bennington Battle Monument and Historical Association.
+The State of Vermont was deeded ownership of the Battle Monument, 1909 gift shop, and monument property in 1953 from the Bennington Battle Monument and Historical Association.

 Special Illumination Statement

 Thank you for your inquiry about the Bennington Battle Monument.
 The monument shall not be illuminated for any special events.
 The current lighting system is outdated with 20+ years old electrical parts and lenses that are no longer available and are exceptionally pricey to upgrade.
 A conditions study is currently underway that shall provide direction on the full-system replacement of the electrical and lighting system in the coming years.
 Additionally, because of the monument’s immediate proximity to the William H. Morse Airport, special permitting is required that takes up to six months for review.
 The monument is also located within a residential neighborhood, requiring review and approval by the town.
 The recent illumination to honor the citizens of Ukraine was a one-time special illumination, which identified the many challenges and expenses for special illumination and thus the monument shall not be illuminated for special events.